 Founded in 1908 in Denmark, Carl Hansen & Søn endeavour to combine traditional craftsmanship with the methods of mass production.
 To this end Carl Hansen & Søn focuses on wood as a material, a material with which they have helped construct the path to contemporary furniture design.

-1859: ThonetThe Bentwood 214/214 M from German manufacturer Thonet, also known simply as the "coffee-house chair", is considered a pioneer piece of industrial furniture design.
+The bentwood 214/214 M from German manufacturer Thonet, also known simply as the "coffee-house chair", is considered a pioneer piece of industrial furniture design.

 The material from which modern trends are carved

 Scandinavian furniture manufacturers as Muuto or Hay enjoy, despite their newcomer status, strong reputations and bring with their charming wooden designs a breath of fresh air to the living rooms of design enthusiasts.
-Generally working in cooperation with young designers the new generation of Scandinavians demonstrate a keen sense for both current Nordic-inspired home trends and for timelessly beautiful design: inspired by furniture from the mid 20th century with its organic shapes and tapered legs they create modern classics.
+Generally working in cooperation with young designers the new generation of Scandinavians demonstrates a keen sense for both current Nordic-inspired home trends and for timelessly beautiful design: inspired by furniture from the mid 20th century with its organic shapes and tapered legs they create modern classics.

-Sustainable wood furniture from Nils Holger Moormann
+Made in Aschau - Sustainable wood furniture from Nils Holger Moormann

 A man who, thanks to his own interpretation of wooden furniture and the common understood rules of furniture design, has revitalised the genre is Nils Holger Moormann.
 His eponymous company has been based since its inception in 1982 in the Bavarian village of Aschau, and Nils Holger Moormann himself has advanced to become one of the most critical thinkers among contemporary furniture manufacturers.
 A central component of the Moormann philosophy is the cooperation with suppliers from the region in order to both reduce the environmental impact and also strengthen the area economically.
-Much of the furniture produced by Nils Holger Moormann can also be found in the company's guest house "Berge" - a hotel tip for all lovers of wood, unspoiled nature, and unashamed individuality.
+Much of the furniture produced by Nils Holger Moormann can also be found in the company's guest house "berge" - a hotel tip for all lovers of wood, unspoiled nature and unashamed individuality.

 Fascinating variety of natural materials